- Impact Factor: 4.167*

 ASN Neuro is a member of the Neuroscience Peer Review Consortium (http://nprc.incf.org).
 The Consortium is an alliance of neuroscience journals that have agreed to accept manuscript reviews from each other.
 Its goals are to support efficient and thorough peer review of original research in neuroscience, speed the publication of research reports and reduce the burden on peer reviewers.
 Therefore if a paper is deemed inappropriate for one of the Consortium member journals, authors can submit their manuscript, together with the reviews, to one of the other member journals including ASN Neuro, for consideration.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-ASN Neuro utilizes a double-blind peer review process in which the reviewer’s and author’s name and information are withheld from eachother.
+ASN Neuro utilizes a double-anonymize peer review process in which the reviewer’s and author’s name and information are withheld from eachother.
 Authors must remove all identifying information from their manuscript before they submit it.
 Identifying information can go in the Cover Letter.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief/Senior Editor who then makes the final decision.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor / Board member will have no involvement in the decision-making process.